Kristina01111000/Drws_site/README.md

 		- i will be trying the quiz option for a learndash class first, might not work b/c they are not graded, they are split into categories
 	--------- rank list 1 to 5 for each question
 		- likert scale for questions in survey
+		- wpforms pro does not work the way he wants
+		- tryuquiz does not work
-	- put about 6-8 questions in quizzes most of the time
+		- he is taking care of the quiz
+		-

 to do now: